IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 |-----------                                |----------
 |Incorporate Authorization Token \[ITI-72\] |Add an access token to a transaction.
 |Get Authorization Token \[ITI-71\]         |A transaction that is used to request and obtain an access token for use in Authorized transactions.
-|Token Introspection \[ITI-102\]            |A transaction that is used to obtain the details given a access token.
+|Introspect Token \[ITI-102\]               |A transaction that is used to obtain the state and claims associated with an access token.

 # Volume 1 -- Profiles